appventure-nush/TrackerV2/README.md

 Click File -> Save / Open Configuration.
 Configurations include the pre and postprocessing nodes but not the videos or the data.
 Also they are stored in *.trk2 files.

+## Batching Configurations

+It is also possible to use TrackerV2 to batch process a large number of videos.
+To do this, go to click Batch -> Batch Current Configuration.
+With this, you will be able to select which files you want to use and the program will run on those files.